Kin The Know

 Will I regret stopping breastfeeding?

-Guilt and regret can be intertwined emotions, but you can navigate through it.
+Guilt and regret can be intertwined emotions, but you can navigate through them.

 However, with time, you will get used to the other stages of being with your baby which don't necessarily revolve around mealtime.